Amenities and Services

 Meal plan options can be found at https://framingham.sodexomyway.com/my-meal-plan

 Coin and card operated washers and dryers are available in all residence halls.
 Because machines are shared with other students, laundry should be removed as soon as a cycle is completed.
 It is recommended that students do not leave items unattended in the laundry room.
 Washing machines may not be used for dyeing or any 54 other activity which may damage the machines.
-MacGray is the company who provides laundry service in the residence halls.
-Any problems with machines should be reported to MacGray at 1-800-MAC-GRAY or at www.macgray.com.
+CSC Service Works is the company who provides laundry service in the residence halls.
+Any problems with machines should be reported to CSC Service Works at 1-844-272-9675 or at https://www.cscsw.com/request-service/.

 Residence Life is pleased to offer cable TV to all residence hall rooms.
 There is no additional cost to receive cable TV.